PAIDiPaidThis.com

 • Request a written estimate that lists each optional extra as its own line, so you can strip out anything you do not want before you pay.

-• Say 'not today, but note it for next time' rather than a flat no, so a genuine future concern does not get lost.
+• Say 'not today, but note it for next time' rather than a flat no, so a genuine future concern does not get lost in the file.

 • Ask for a written prescription so you can price the medicine elsewhere before buying it at the practice.